The Small Task-Oriented Vehicle Market Meets Urban/Suburban Mobility – Trends from 2016, the Outlook to 2025

-- Transitioning from lead acid to lithium batteries, raising performance and transforming vehicle longevity and recycling value.
+- The on-going transition from lead acid to lithium batteries will have a major positive impact, raising vehicle performance levels and augmenting vehicle longevity and recycling value;

-New and Revised Study Data for Golf Car-type Vehicles (fleet, PTVs, light utility)
+New and revised data for golf car-type vehicles (fleet, PTVs, light utility)

-This report, the latest in the series, dating to 2000, develops the past five year market trends from 2013 to 2017, with estimates for 2018 and projections to 2023.
-The key segments are golf fleet, personal transportation vehicles (PTVs), light-duty utility vehicles, and off-road work and recreation vehicles.
+This report, the 10th in the series, dating to 2000, develops the past five-year market trends from 2016 to 2019, with estimates for 2020 and projections to 2025.
+The key segments, as noted above, are golf fleet, personal transportation vehicles (PTVs), light-duty utility vehicles (LDUs), and off-road work and recreation vehicles.

 This report updates all previous data based on the U.S. Department of Commerce Annual Survey of Manufacturers and grass-roots dealer surveys by SVR.
 The latter survey provides a new breakout of market data for PTVs and light-duty utility vehicles.
 (These are the two broad segments which make up the non-golf market, whose major participants are Club Car, E-Z-GO, and Yamaha Golf.)

 Overall, the market, with the exception of the golf fleet segment, should see steady growth and provide the opportunity for a major repositioning during the next five years.
-The repositioning will, through on-going product development, an evolution in urban and suburban transportation systems, and a new strategic focus, set the stage for a significantly broader market in the post 2023 period.
+The repositioning will, through on-going product development, an evolution in urban and suburban transportation systems, and a new strategic focus, set the stage for a significantly broader market evolving throughout the forecast period.